aramisgithub/questpresentation/document.md

 - King Odysseus is at home in Ithaca, with his wife, Penelope, and newborn son, Telemachus.

+- The Ordinary world in the Odyssey is full of pride and honor, and the King is respected by his people, while in Mulan she is clumsy and not respected by her family

 # Call to adventure

 ## Mulan